Faculty

 Graduate Students

-Samuel Aragones (sdaragones@ucdavis.edu) is a 4th year Ph.D. student who is interested in studying social interactions through psychological datasets.
+Samuel Aragones (sdaragones@ucdavis.edu) is a 5th year Ph.D. student who is interested in social interactions in psychological processes.
 He obtained his bachelor's degree from UCLA in 2018 and has spent time working with scRNA-seq data to analyze and develop methods for differentiating cell types and cell populations at Eric Deeds’s Lab at UCLA.
 Apart from research, he enjoys rock climbing, boba, and games of any sort!

 Alumni